KennethWilke/learn-to-luvit/chapter2/README.md

 ```

 In some languages, like Python, empty strings are considered to be a false in
-boolean operations, but in lua this is also true.
+boolean operations, but in Lua this is also true.

 ```lua
 if "" then